wa1ker38552/wa1ker38552/README.md

 Hey there, I'm walker.
 I enjoy working on random websites and tinkering with scripts and automation.
 I am proficient in python and javascript, I also enjoy learning about design.

+I spend most of my time building random sites for fun and to gain experience.
+I'm currently learning to work with frontend frameworks like react as well as learning tailwind.
+If i'm not coding, i'm probably on tetris or monkeytype

 <!--
 <table>